 The Courage to Show Up

-For me, having the courage to show up has meant personal growth, self-care, fun and pexels-photo-279470new experiences.
+For me, having the courage to show up has meant personal growth, self-care, fun and new experiences.
 In addition to trying BJJ, I’ve shown up to various meet ups by myself.
 When I lived in Atlanta, I joined a hiking group and I became a member of Toastmasters.
 In May, I attended a two-day personal development seminar called MOTU Summit in Vancouver by myself.
 I have found joy through new hobbies, activities and meeting new people just by showing up.

 Sometimes the hardest thing is just showing up, but the more I show up to something new, the easier it gets.
 And, the benefits of showing up are priceless!

-1. Awesome on trying jiu jitsu!
+Awesome on trying jiu jitsu!
 Keep training and have tons of fun!